Zambia

 Overview

-Zambia is a member of a number of international organisations, including the United Nations (UN), the African Union, the South African Development Community (SADC), the Common Market for Eastern and Southern Africa (COMESA), and the Commonwealth of Nations.
+Zambia's engagement on the international stage is multifaceted, with active participation in several international organisations.
+These include the United Nations (UN), the African Union, the South African Development Community (SADC), the Common Market for Eastern and Southern Africa (COMESA), and the Commonwealth of Nations.
+Such involvement underscores Zambia's commitment to collaborative efforts in addressing regional and global

 Quick rates and dates